XuechunDAI/CDE-Multivariate-TMSS-data-MDN-/README.md

 ## Methodology:

 We use a Mixture Density Network (MDN), with a recurrent neural network to perform conditional density estimation for multivariate time series.
-Specifically, it maps past observations to the parameters of a Gaussian mixture model as a approximation of the true density.
+Specifically, it maps past observations to the parameters of a Gaussian mixture model which serves as an approximation of the true density.

-We assess the model through
+Model performance is assessed through:
-- `Center-outward quantile contour plots` in two dimensional cases;
+- Center-outward quantile contour plots in two dimensional cases;
-- `Wasserstein distance` as a quantitative metric in higher dimensions.
-Evaluation are conducted between the proposed model and two baseline estimation method parametric estimation and Kernel density estimation.
+- Wasserstein distance as a quantitative metric in higher dimensions.
+The proposed model is compared with two baseline estimation method parametric estimation and Kernel density estimation.

 ## How to Run: